Tyus Battle

-Tyus Akili Battle (born September 23, 1997) is an American professional basketball player who last played for Guangxi Rhinos.
-He played college basketball for the Syracuse Orange.
+Tyus Akili Battle (born September 23, 1997) is an American professional basketball player He played college basketball for the Syracuse Orange.
 He earned a gold medal with USA Basketball at the 2014 FIBA Under-17 World Championship.
 A prospective target of many college basketball recruiters, he committed to the Michigan Wolverines in May 2015, but reopened his recruitment and committed to Syracuse.